-Arlington has created an Integrated Program offering for students with social-emotional challenges.
-This allows us to offer a continuum of services from substantially separate to inclusion in settings to support students with both internalizing and externalizing social-emotional challenges.
+Arlington has created integrated programming for students with social-emotional challenges.
+This Integrated Program allows us to offer a continuum of services from substantially separate to inclusion settings to support students with both internalizing and externalizing social-emotional challenges.
 These programs include Summit, Mill Brook, and Workplace.
-The Harbor/Shortstop Program is also part of this suite of services, but will be discussed and located with programs focused on academic support.
+The Harbor/Shortstop Program is also part of this suite of services but will be discussed and located with programs focused on academic support.